 There is also a massive opportunity to further our comprehension of the ultimate causes of evolution, which can only come from a better understanding of the ecological context in which evolution takes place.
 Advance in this area depends on the adoption of model systems that span the range of cutting-edge techniques from sequencing to manipulative ecological experiments.
 The three-spined stickleback provides such a system.
 We also do, or have done research on mammals, birds and aquatic insects.
 We combine observational ecology, analysis of long-term datasets, and field, lab and mesocosm experiments with quantitative and molecular genetics.

-Congratulations to Jim Whiting, who passed his viva with minor corrections.
+Congratulations to Laura Dean, who passed her PhD viva with no corrections!.

 Recent lab papers include: